brandonolaya/exercise-with-Python/README.md

 # exercise-with-Python
-exercise using python, from the most basic to something more complex
+Exercise using python, from the most basic to something more complex

 - Module1 use of how to print;